Philip Otto – The Worker as Consumer

 When delivered well, offices enhance connection within teams and establish greater alignment with the broader company brand by making sure:

-1. needs are met for peak performance, productivity, and collaboration, and
+1. Needs are met for peak performance, productivity, and collaboration, and

-2. there is some level of experience that helps people look up from their desk and know they aren’t just anywhere; they are somewhere special.
+2. There is some level of experience that helps people look up from their desk and know they aren’t just anywhere; they are somewhere special.

 All the better if it’s such an enjoyable place to work, that they can’t wait to tell their friends and professional peers all about it.